First forward simulation with the toy Gaussian Model

 Configuration and set-up#

 Here we generate pyCIF outputs for a forward run using the Toy Gaussian Model.
-To do so, follow the steps.
-Please note here some instructions about how pyCIF deals with paths.
+Follow the steps below.
+Please refer to this page for instructions on how pyCIF handles paths.

-• copy the content of the reference Yaml file available here to a directory of your choice
+• copy the reference YAML file available here to a directory of your choice

-• the yaml is plug-and-play ready, you only have to modify the following variables in the file:
+• the YAML is ready to use; you only need to modify the following variables:

-• outdir: where the outputs will be generated
+• outdir: path where the outputs will be generated

 2. Run pyCIF based on your Yaml file: